 Our campus is composed of a variety of residence hall options:

-- Freshmen corridor halls: Alumni and Nixon (female), Chautauqua (male)
+- Freshmen corridor halls: Alumni (female) and Nixon (co-edu), Chautauqua (male)

 - Freshmen suite halls: Kasling (female) and Grissom (co-ed)